great-expectations/great_expectations/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ### External APIs

-For more information on Spark `read_*` methods, please reference [the official Spark Input/Output documentation](https://spark.pydata.org/docs/reference/io.html).
+For more information on Pandas `read_*` methods, please reference [the official Pandas Input/Output documentation](https://pandas.pydata.org/docs/reference/io.html).

 <!-- TODO: Enable this and update links after the conceptual guides are revised
 ### Related reading